 A major contact centre recently invested in a state of the art live chat system.
 It included pre-written responses and an easy to use interface for juggling multiple chats at once.
 It was a masterful piece of technology.
 However, senior leaders were puzzled by the results.
 The expected gains in productivity were not materializing.
 Veteran Agents - raised on handling one voice call at a time - only felt comfortable handling one chat at a time.

-This story highlights one of the biggest gaps in technology procurement: not preparing the end user make full use of a new system.
+This story highlights one of the biggest gaps in technology procurement: not preparing the end user to make full use of a new system.
 It is like buying a Ferrari to go to the grocery store.

 Since Cloud-based Contact Center as a Service (CCaaS) is the wave of the future, it is important for executives to plan for this shift not only from the technology perspective but from all aspects of contact center operations, especially staffing and management.
 CCaaS makes it possible to rapidly expand for seasonal campaigns or growth.
 However, can part-time Agents ramp up to full-time hours to satisfy seasonal needs?
 Can your HR department hire quickly enough to keep up with demand?
 What about your training department?
 Can they train enough people, quickly enough, to keep pace with growth?
 The right staffing and training processes enable you to get the full return on your technology investment.